Fort McHenry Star Spangled Banner Flag

 GROWTH OF THE FLAG

 THE FIRST ALTERATION OF THE STARS AND STRIPES BY CONGRESS.

-The bill was introduced on the twenty-sixth of December, and was passed by the Senate on the thirtieth.
-The measure was sent to the House of Representatives for concurrence, and was considered on Tuesday, January the seventh, 1794.
+The bill was introduced on the twenty-sixth of December and was passed by the Senate on the thirtieth.
+The measure was sent to the House of Representatives for concurrence and was considered on Tuesday, January the seventh, 1794.
 The House resolved itself into a committee of the whole, and a curious and lengthy debate began on the Senate bill.
-The leader of the opposition to give Vermont and Kentucky a place in the National flag, was Benjamin Goodhue of Salem, Massachusetts.
-He was engaged in commercial pursuits, was afterwards a senator of the United States, and distinguished himself as chairman of the committee on commerce.
+The leader of the opposition to give Vermont and Kentucky a place in the National flag was Benjamin Goodhue of Salem, Massachusetts.
+He was engaged in commercial pursuits, was afterward a senator of the United States, and distinguished himself as chairman of the committee on commerce.

 The committee agreed to the bill, and it was taken up by the House.

 A large number of representatives in Congress seemed to have no well-defined thought as to the merit of the measure by which the flag was to be changed to correspond to the new condition brought about by the rapid growth of the country.
 Among such members was Elias Boudinot who, after leaving Congress, was made director of the United States Mint, and for many years was president of the American Bible Society.
 In his speech before the House, he declared that his only motive in supporting the bill was to keep the citizens of Vermont and Kentucky in good humor.

 Mr. Goodhue raised his voice in the committee of the whole against altering the flag.
 He said he felt for the honor of Congress when spending its time in such sort of business as talking of altering the flag.
 But since the bill must be passed he had to beg the favor that a record of the proceedings might not appear upon the journal of the House and go into the world as the first of the bills to pass at that session.